codezero-be/laravel-localized-routes/UPGRADE.md

 # Upgrade Guide

+## Upgrading To 4.0 From 3.x

+### ➡ Minimum Requirements Updated

+Due to PHP and PHPUnit version constraints with Laravel 11, we dropped support for Laravel 7.x, 8.x and 9.x.

+- The minimum PHP version required is now 8.1
+- The minimum Laravel version required is now 10

+---

+### ➡ Re-register Middleware

+Laravel 11 no longer has a `app/Http/Kernel.php` to register middleware.
+This is now handled in `bootstrap/app.php`.

+🔸 **Actions Required**

+If you use Laravel 11, register the middleware in `bootstrap/app.php` as described in the README.

 ## Upgrading To 3.0 From 2.x

 This upgrade contains a number of small but breaking changes, as well as a huge internal makeover.